This information is intended for use by health professionals

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

-For instructions on the use of this medicinal product, see the package leaflet, section 'Instructions for use'.
+For instructions on the use of this medicinal product, see the package leaflet and the “Instructions for use”.